 Turkey straddles Europe and Asia with a political identity that’s likewise divided.
-The father of modern Turkey, Mustafa Kemal Ataturk, dreamed of achieving the “highest level of civilization” as a western-looking secular state.
-Prime Minister Recep Tayyip Erdogan has instead emphasized Turkey’s historical role as an Islamic-world power since his party was elected in 2002.
-That’s the backdrop for many of Turkey’s current political dramas, including riots in the summer of 2013 over the future of Gezi Park in Istanbul, an ancient city that’s been home to Ottoman sultans and Byzantine emperors.
-As Erdogan fights accusations of corruption, he has stifled debate and strengthened his grip on power, polarizing the nation.
-That's rattled investors, sending the currency tumbling to a record low in January.
-It has also dimmed the chances that Turkey — with 77 million people, almost all Muslims — could find a model that reconciled democratic secular government with Islam and join the European Union.
+The father of modern Turkey, Mustafa Kemal Ataturk, dreamed of achieving the “highest level of civilization” as a Western-looking secular state.
+President Recep Tayyip Erdogan has instead emphasized Turkey’s historical role as an Islamic-world power since his party was first elected in 2002.
+That’s the backdrop for Turkey’s current political dramas, including Erdogan's accumulation of sweeping new powers after a failed coup in July 2016 by army officers who said he was undermining democracy.
+With a tighter grip on the media and the courts, Erdogan has stifled debate and cracked down on opponents.
+That's polarized the nation and rattled investors.
+It's also dimmed chances that Turkey — with more than 78 million people, almost all Muslims — can find a model that reconciles democratic secular government with Islam and join the European Union.

 The Reference Shelf

 - Q&As on the strain in U.S.-Turkey relations, the U.S. move to arm Syria's Kurds, Turkey's constitutional referendum, the role of the military, the reclusive imam Erdogan blames for the 2016 coup attempt, and the fight over his extradition.

 - A Bloomberg article on Erdogan's drive for unlimited powers, another on his popularity and a Businessweek piece that looked at the cost of his purge.

 - Erdogan's political career was explored in this Bloomberg article.

 - A QuickTake on the Kurds, the world's largest ethnic group without a state of their own.